Eddy-dev0/Stocks../StockPredictor/README.md

   trained model artefacts.
 - Local SQLite database that stores prices, indicators, fundamentals and news for fast reuse across runs.
+- Extended database coverage for corporate events, options analytics, sentiment-derived feeds, ESG metrics and ownership/flow datasets (provider responses are cached when available and fall back to documented placeholders when upstream APIs return no data).
 - CLI modes for data collection, training and inference.

 ## Project layout